ronpicard/ubuntu-router/README.md

 # ubuntu-router

 What:
-    An Ansible meta-automation solution for automatically creating a home ubuntu router.
+    An Ansible meta-automation solution for automatically creating a home ubuntu server router.

 When:
-    Last Updated: 2018-07-02
+    Last Updated: 2018-07-03
     First Started: 2018-07-02

 Why: